CinchSeal | 23b Roland Avenue, Mount Laurel, NJ 08054 | Phone: 1-856-662-5162

-Description : In the food process industry, any kind of leakage in production equipment is unacceptable.
+Description: In the food process industry, any kind of leakage in production equipment is unacceptable.
 Wasting product can be a major expense plus it creates unsanitary conditions in the plant.
+This is especially true with chocolate manufacturers and the chocolate processing equipment they use.
 To solve this problem, traditional mechanical packing can be replaced with CinchSeal®.

-CinchSeal® a leading provider of sealing technologies, manufactures the CinchSeal®.
+CinchSeal®, a leading mixer sealing provider with access to the latest sealing technologies, manufactures the CinchSeal®.
 The CinchSeal® is designed to prevent leakage in process equipment such as mixers, pug mills, screw conveyors and air locks.

 Many equipment suppliers are providing CinchSeal® in place of the outdated mechanical packing.
-In 2003, a manufacturer of chocolate equipment supplied a major chocolate manufacturer in Pennsylvania with more than 30 pieces of equipment-all equipped with Cinchseals.
+In 2003, a manufacturer of chocolate equipment supplied a major chocolate manufacturer in Pennsylvania with more than 30 pieces of equipment (including chocolate tanks) – all equipped with mechanical seals from CinchSeal.

 To ensure the best possible seal design for the equipment recently delivered to their customer in Pennsylvania, Wm.A.
 Schmidt & Sons worked closely with CinchSeal® engineering team. Ït was definitely a collaborative effort that included a lot of input and feedback from the chocolate manufacturer,” says Schmidt.
 “We are encouraging companies to replace the old packing seals with Cinchseals and offering the technical support and instructions on how to install the seal.

-In addition to providing seals for the chocolate industry, Cinchseals have been used in applications including spices, chemical, aggregates and pulp.
+In addition to providing rotary shaft seals for the chocolate industry, Cinchseals have been used in applications including pharmaceutical, chemical, baking and pulp.
 CinchSeal® is located in Pennsauken, N.J.

 Old Method of Braided Packing Based On 5000 gallon McCarter Choc.
 Tank for 4 ½ inch shaft: